 Chemical spray deterrents add a potent weapon to anyone's arsenal.
 If you follow the simple steps outlined above, you will dramatically increase your ability to utilize a chemical spray deterrent in the most effective manner possible.
 Good chemical spray selection, combined with viable tactics and excellent situational awareness will make you into a formidable opponent for any potential attacker.

-Greg Ellifritz is a retired firearms and defensive tactics training officer.
+Greg Ellifritz is the full time firearms and defensive tactics training officer for a central Ohio police department.
 He holds instructor or master instructor certifications in more than 75 different weapon systems, defensive tactics programs and police specialty areas.
 Greg has a master's degree in Public Policy and Management and is an instructor for both the Ohio Peace Officer's Training Academy and the Tactical Defense Institute.